tylerapritchard/TESSGI_Tut_Step0/Step0.md

   - If you completed <u>Stretch Goal #2</u> you can also delete your `TESS` environment (using `conda remove --name TESS --all`) and try again by creating a new environment.

 - If something is broken in the Jupyter notebook environment, you can restart the kernel by going to the 'kernel' menu, or `control-c` the "notebook server" in your terminal and re-start it to re-initialize everything.

+[^1]: When Conda, our environment, goes to install a new software page it gets a list of available packages (and their requirements) from a repository, which is effectively a software package warehouse.
+The default repository installed with Anaconda is one that is curated by the company and is designed for stable, robust packages that pass certain standards for enterprise needs.
+These are excellent, but miss many scientific research packages (such as Lightkurve) that are open source and community developed, but more niche or not targeted at commercial users.

+	[**Conda-Forge**](https://conda-forge.org/) is a community led open-source repository that uses github and "continuous integration" software practices to allow most open source python packages to distribute themselves via the Conda environment manager.
+These practices, and the lack of hand-curation, also means that many conda-forge packages are more up-to date (but possibly not more stable) than those on the Anaconda repository. **Lightkurve** is available on both conda-forge and [pip](https://pypi.org/project/pip/) (the [PyPi](https://pypi.org/) python package manager), but not the default Anaconda repository.

+	The default tutorial below suggests to install lightkurve via pip - however this can introduce inconsistencies in an environment in the future if you were to install more packages since you're now using multiple package managers. **<u>The best practice is to only use one package/environment manage unless unavoidable.</u>** To this end we will add the conda-forge repository channel and install lightkurve via conda to ensure consistency.

+	Conda considers each repository its own 'channel', and so to add the conda-forge repository via the command line terminal:

+	`conda config --add channels conda-forge`

+	You can now install python packages that are in the conda-forge repository, however there is not a strict preference in where to source a package between the two repositories.
+To change this, and reduce the chance of future errors, you can activate `strict` channel priority via the command line terminal:

+	`conda config --set channel_priority strict`